MIUI-Monet-Project/.github/profile/README.md

 ### What is this?

-This is a **Magisk modules** to system apps of MIUI to be matching with Android 12 Material You coloring scheme but keep it as Vanilla MIUI as possible.
+This is a **Magisk module** to theme system apps of MIUI to be matching with Android 12 Material You coloring scheme but keep it as Vanilla MIUI as possible.

 ### What's currently themed